boots-edu/textbook/source/original/week12.md

 __Topic: Higher Order Array Methods__  __Higher order functions is a function that takes as an argument and/or returns a function.__

-This language feature of typescript (and many other languages where functions are  _first order objects_ ) allows for some useful and interesting ways to right code and typescript (javascript) provides some built\-in functions that take advantage of this.
+This language feature of typescript (and many other languages where functions are  _first order objects_ ) allows for some useful and interesting ways to right code and typescript (javascript) provides some built-in functions that take advantage of this.

-Use of these built\-in methods will make your code shorter, simpler and more readable.
+Use of these built-in methods will make your code shorter, simpler and more readable.

 There is nothing these can do that we could not write in some other way, but they simplify things considerably.